 - SAML SCIM (User provisioning from your SAML IdP) is supported if you have Okta or OneLogin, but support for more IdPs are planned.
 If you need to rely on any other authentication method or IdP (including Active Directory or LDAP), then you’ll need to manually provision your users or use custom scripting to accomplish the task via the REST API.

-- There is only one site per Tableau Online account.
+- There is only one site per Tableau Cloud account.
 User subscriptions (and therefore pricing) are per-user, per-site/account.
 If you have multiple sites today, that would require a content restructuring exercise to fit under one site.

-- If the end user has access to more than one Tableau Online site, they will be presented with the Select Site chooser after login, so there’s less control over the user login experience.
+- If the end user has access to more than one Tableau Cloud site, they will be presented with the Select Site chooser after login, so there’s less control over the user login experience.

 - Tableau has historically done well with providing very high availability for end users even during maintenance windows, whereas creating this experience on your own Tableau Server upgrade would normally require a blue/green deployment (double hardware) and your network team involvement for a DNS cutover.
-Here’s an excerpt from Tableau Online’s announcement for a planned major version upgrade:
+Here’s an excerpt from Tableau Cloud’s announcement for a planned major version upgrade:

 - “During this upgrade the system is planned to remain available for all users.
 Scheduled background tasks, such as extract refreshes and email subscriptions, will not run during the maintenance window.
 New, scheduled tasks created during the maintenance will also fail to run.
 Tasks scheduled to begin within the 4 hours prior to the end of the maintenance period will be requeued and resume as normal when the maintenance completes.
 Please check the status of your scheduled tasks after maintenance has finished.”